thoughtram/blog/_posts/2016-06-14-routing-in-angular-2-revisited.md

 ## Access Route Parameters

 A component that we route to has access to something that Angular calls the `ActivatedRoute`.
-An `ActivcatedRoute` is an object that contains information about route parameters, query parameters and URL fragments. `ContactsDetailComponent` needs exactly that to get the id of a contact.
+An `ActivatedRoute` is an object that contains information about route parameters, query parameters and URL fragments. `ContactsDetailComponent` needs exactly that to get the id of a contact.
 We can inject the `ActivatedRoute` into `ContactsDetailComponent`, simply using Angular's DI like this:

 {% highlight js %}
 {% raw %}